 Based on media reports, it seems that people are borrowing too much money to pay for college.

-Because of this, students are afraid to borrow any money to pay for college.
+Because of this, students are afraid to borrow any money to pay for college which can result in significantly less earnings over the course of a lifetime.

-If such students had asked how much they should borrow, they were obviously given the wrong information.
+If such students actually asked how much they should have borrowed, they were obviously given the wrong information.

-The Mapping Your Future calculator has an additional feature that lets you calculate how much of a salary you need to support a student loan.
-A $27,000 loan requires a $46,600 annual salary.
+The Mapping Your Future calculator has an additional feature that lets you estimate how much of a salary you need to support a student loan.
+A $27,000 loan requires a $42,937 annual salary.
 This is within the average starting salary range of a college graduate.
 However, keep in mind, some will start much lower depending on major and region.
+And don’t forget that interest rates change.
+If interest rates go above six percent, your salary will need to increase by around $2,000.

 Back to the problem of students being afraid to borrow any money to pay for college.